 For this question we listed some general Python libraries.
 It comes with no surprise, Requests is used by more than the half of Python users.
 Pillow is also very popular.
 One in five Python users use asyncio.

-Along with the popular cloud platforms listed above, we identified that OpenStack and Linode got 6% each, OpenShift 3%, and Rackspace 2%.
+Along with the popular cloud platforms listed above, we identified that OpenStack got 7%, Linode 6%, OpenShift 3%, and Rackspace 2%.

 In addition to the questions on the choice of cloud platform, we also asked a couple of additional questions to get some insights into how Python developers work with clouds: